chienshyong/kagame-backend/README.md

 - `.venv\Scripts\activate` (Windows) or `source .venv/bin/activate` (Unix/maxOS)
 - `pip install -r "requirements.txt"` (Be patient, it'll take some time)

-Set API Keys variable values:
+Set API Keys variable values and other secrets:
-- Make a copy of keys-example.py and rename it to keys.py
+- Make a copy of the `secretstuff-example` folder and rename it to `secretstuff`
-- Put our API keys there.
-You can find this in our groupchat.
+- Populate the secrets with content in our groupchat.
 If everything goes right, changes should be ignored so keys.py is never pushed

 Test if everything works:
 - Run `fashion_clip_test.ipynb`, `db_test.ipynb` and `gcloud_test.ipynb`.
-See if errors popup
+See if errors popup.
+TODO(maybe?): Combine all the test Python Notebook into one file

 Run backend for development with:
 - `uvicorn main:app --reload`